gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 The clerk inked a round stamp and rolled it carefully across the bosun's signature.
 "I think, yes, that should be everything.
-No, a moment, there's---no, no, that's all.
+No, a moment, there's–no, no, that's all.
 Thank you, bosun."
 He stood and nodded.
 "Now, you said you wanted to speak to the captain?
 Yes?
 Good.
 He should be upstairs.
 You know the way?"

-* * *
+---

-The captain was indeed upstairs---three flights of polished granite stairs, to be exact.
+The captain was indeed upstairs–three flights of polished granite stairs, to be exact.
 The brass handrail beside them had been worn shiny-smooth by generations of hands.
 Clerks in blue jackets bustled past the trio from Starboard Town, squawking "shortage" and